Józef Berkowicz

-Józef Berkowicz also known as Joseph Berkovitz or Berkowitz (born in 1789 in Praga, died in 1846 in Liverpool) was a Polish military officer of Jewish origin, the only son of Berek Joselewicz.
+Józef Berkowicz (1789–1846) also known as Joseph Berkovitz or Berkowitz was a Polish military officer of Jewish origin, the only son of Berek Joselewicz.

+Early life

+Berkowicz was born in 1789 in Praga.

+Career

 He took part in the 1809 Battle of Kock, Napoleon's invasion of Russia in 1812 and in the 1830 November Uprising against the Russian Empire.
 On 21 December 1830 he issued a call to the Polish Jews to support the fight for Polish independence.
 Berkowicz was an organizer of the Jewish unit of the National Guard, composed of 850 Jewish volunteers.
 According to Guesnet François of Potsdam University, only 100 Jewish volunteers responded to his appeal.
 Berkowicz was wounded on various occasions and earned two military awards for valor.

+Later life and death

-From 1832 to 1836 Berkowicz lived in exile in France, and in 1837 he settled permanently in England, where he died ten years later.
+From 1832 to 1836 Berkowicz lived in exile in France, and in 1837 he settled permanently in England.

+He died there ten years later in Liverpool in 1846.

 He is the author of the novel "Stanislaus, or, the Polish Lancer, in the Suite of Napoleon, from the Island of Elbe", published in 1846 in the UK.